-- Mechanical strength: each bundle should meet the breaking force standards.
+- Mechanical strength: each cable harness should meet the requirements of the standards for breaking strength.

-- Insulation: The insulation of the wiring harness should be effective in protecting against electrical damage and interference.
+- Isolation: Insulation: the insulation of the electrical harness should be effective in protecting against electrical damage and interference.

-- Wire Length Accuracy: Wire lengths should be accurate and appropriate to customer needs.
+- Accuracy of wire lengths: wire lengths should be accurate and appropriate to customer needs.

-- Testing: It is important that the wiring loom is tested before shipment to ensure that it meets quality requirements.
+- Testing: it is important that the wiring harness is tested before shipment to ensure that it meets quality requirements.

-- Aesthetics: it is important that the electrical harness is aesthetic and in line with the customer’s expectations.
+- Aesthetics: it is important that the electrical harness is aesthetically pleasing and in line with customer expectations.

-- Packing: it is important that the electric harness is properly protected before transport and storage.
+- Packaging: it is important that the wiring harness is properly protected from transport and storage.